 While writers with English as a first language still require training in writing papers, I do acknowledge that they have an advantage over others: They are less likely to make spelling mistakes, may have a larger vocabulary and often a better concept of correct English grammar.
 If the Latin alphabet and the subject-verb-object sentence structure is new to you, you’ll face an additional burden when you attempt to write scientific papers that first language writers don’t need to worry about.

-Nevertheless, writing great papers is more than mastering English.
+Nevertheless, writing great scientific papers is more than mastering English.
 And what is sometimes forgotten is that it is about communicating clearly rather than elegantly.
 Thus, someone with a vast English vocabulary may even be at a disadvantage when they attempt to communicate their scientific findings clearly in a paper: They may use a lot of synonyms that confuse readers or use words that the international scientific community isn’t familiar with.

-What really is a well-written paper?
+What really is a well-written scientific paper?

-What’s even more important: Writing a great paper goes beyond clearly describing findings and scientific facts.
-What makes or breaks a well-written paper isn’t correct grammar but a coherent internal structure.
-In my work with scientists, I focus on developing and examining that structure and the underlying scientific story.
+In my work with scientists inside the Researchers’ Writing Academy, I focus on developing and examining that structure and the underlying scientific story in a research article.
 I teach scientists to first define what I call the key story elements of a paper and to structure the different paper sections based on those key story elements.
-This foundational work (not being completely free of spelling mistakes) is what makes your paper communicate your findings effectively.
-Or – to turn the argument around: If a paper doesn’t tell a clear, concise and compelling story, it isn’t “well-written” even if the English is impeccable.
+This foundational work (not being completely free of spelling mistakes) is what makes your research paper communicate your findings effectively.
+Or – to turn the argument around: If a scientific paper doesn’t tell a clear, concise and compelling story, it isn’t “well-written” even if the English is impeccable.

-If, so far you have always attributed your writing problems to your status as a “non-native speaker”, think again.
+If, so far you have always attributed your academic writing problems to your status as a “non-native speaker”, think again.
 Is that really the reason for your struggles?
 What do you actually need help with?
 Would you perhaps be able to publish in better journals, receive more citations and (most importantly) enjoy the writing process if you understood better how to tell a story in a paper?

 And if you are a “native English speaker” who is struggling with writing papers, please don’t feel ashamed.
 Writing is hard for all of us.